harness/developer-hub/kb/platform/harness-platform-faqs.md

 No. This option is available for SAML-based logins because authentication is handled by the SAML provider.
 For username/password logins, you must create a password in Harness.

-### 2FA not working and user is unable to login
+### I have 2FA enabled, why can't I log in?

-A user can either request the admin to resend the 2FA and user can reset the 2FA in authenticator app or use the https://totp.danhersam.com/ to enter the secret key and generate the code to login.
+Send a request to your admin to resend the 2FA.
+You can reset the 2FA in the authenticator app or use `https://totp.danhersam.com/` to enter the secret key and generate the code to log in.

 ### What are the required permissions for SCIM tokens?